Why information security matters

 Learn how to reduce risk and act responsibly at work.

-When learners complete this Information Security e-learning module they will understand:
+When learners complete this Information Security Elearning Course they will understand:

 - Why information security matters – to avoid the cost of breaches, to protect information assets, to avoid damage to reputation, and it ensures your organisation complies with the law